 Under the authority of the Federal Power Act, FERC may issue licenses for the construction, operation, and maintenance of non-federal hydroelectric projects within the waters of the United States.
-In the granting of a new license or the renewal of an existing license, FERC must, in conformance with NEPA, FERC's own regulations, and other applicable laws, evaluate the environmental effects of the licensing decision, or proposed action, and consider reasonable alternatives.
-In addition, as a public agency, SMUD must comply with the California Environmental Quality Act (CEQA) when applicable.
+In the granting of a new license or the renewal of an existing license, FERC must, in conformance with NEPA (FERC's own regulations) and other applicable laws, evaluate the environmental effects of the licensing decision, or proposed action, and consider reasonable alternatives.
+In addition, as a public agency, SMUD must comply with the California Environmental Quality Act (CEQA) when applicable, as must the California State Water Resources Control Board with respect to its consistency certification under section 401 of the Clean Water Act.
 Both NEPA and CEQA require analysis of the environmental effects of the proposed action and the alternatives.
 SMUD will be the lead agency for the preparation of the CEQA document.

 As part of an ALP, FERC regulations allow licensees to prepare their own Preliminary Draft Environmental Assessment (PDEA) and submit it with the license application in lieu of an Exhibit E environmental report.
 Within the ALP, SMUD intends to negotiate Project PM&E measures with the active participants as part of a settlement agreement.
 Under this scenario, continued operation of the Project with implementation of the measures identified in the settlement agreement would serve as the proposed action.
-The information contained in the PDEA submitted by SMUD would then be used by the FERC to prepare a Draft Environmental Assessment or Draft Environmental Impact Statement (EIS).
+The information contained in the PDEA submitted by SMUD would then be used by FERC to prepare a Draft Environmental Assessment or Draft Environmental Impact Statement (EIS).
 In addition, SMUD may use the PDEA to satisfy SMUD's requirements under CEQA.
-SMUD may achieve this by either: (1) drafting the PDEA as a "joint" NEPA/CEQA document; or (2) using the PDEA as a basis for drafting a separate document to satisfy CEQA.
+SMUD may achieve this by either: (1) drafting the PDEA as a "joint" NEPA/CEQA document, or (2) using the PDEA as a basis for drafting a separate document to satisfy CEQA.